Khenziii/nixos-config/dotfiles/README.md

 ## dotfiles

-This repository contains some of my config files.
+This directory contains my config files.

 ## What exactly are dotfiles?

-In many operating systems, files / directories starting with a dot (`.`) are considered hidden.
+In many operating systems, files & directories starting with a dot (`.`) are considered hidden.

-This is particularly useful, as it makes them a good place for programs to store theirs settings in.
+This is particularly useful, as it provides a good place for programs to store their settings.

 The tradition of storing config in dotfiles is widely adopted in Unix-based systems (most notably Linux & macOS).